 Thanks, try something different and have fun giving!

+An Emotional Rescue We have another chapter about animal rescue with some fine dogs that are available for adoption and are in contact with a great many rescue groups and will be happy to refer you to them if you want to adopt.
+Check the Home page.
+As we have a great many clients that are involved with rescuing animals or that have rescue animals, this page is for those that might be thinking about such a thing.
+We also have a section of animals we have rescued on our home page.
 This chapter is for the purpose of educating readers about what can happen to animals that had the misfortune to fall into the wrong hands.
 Following will be photos of abused or neglected animals that we assist or have assisted animal rescue groups save and bring back to good health so they can be adopted.
 These animals are not pretty sights when first rescued and are not for those who may be squeamish about seeing the unpleasant realities that some animals find themselves in through no fault of their own.
 We believe that all animals deserve a nice life and encourage people to seek out rescue animals to adopt rather than go to breeders or pet shops for puppies or kittens that quickly grow up.
 There are people adopt a puppy or kitten and when the animal reaches adulthood, they dump it it and find another kitten or puppy.
 Other people enjoy beating or torturing animals because they are psychopaths and enjoy hurting animals and then many times go on to hurt people for kicks.
 Other people grew up to be Nazi Gestapo torturers so this stuff happens and it is a sad reality.
+We have now and have had many rescue animals that were abused and they can be and are great friends.
+In most every community there are local animal shelters, rescue groups and volunteers that go about saving animals that need good homes.
+Find one, call them and offer to foster an animal or volunteer to help some way.
+It is simply a great thing to do.
+Concerning the dog featured below, the last Christmas holidays, Scotty and his wife decided to sponsor a dog that was found in the worst condition at the local animal control pound instead of buying each other un-needed stuff.
+When we picked up this dog to take her to the vet, we found she was in much worse condition than the following photo taken by animal control could show.

 Here is the story of Shelby the German Shepard, a lucky dog